openresty/lua-nginx-module/README.markdown

 ngx.shared.DICT.incr
 --------------------
-**syntax:** *newval, err = ngx.shared.DICT:incr(key, value)*
+**syntax:** *newval, err = ngx.shared.DICT:incr(key, value, init?)*

 **context:** *init_by_lua*, set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua*, body_filter_by_lua*, log_by_lua*, ngx.timer.**

 Increments the (numerical) value for `key` in the shm-based dictionary [ngx.shared.DICT](#ngxshareddict) by the step value `value`.
 Returns the new resulting number if the operation is successfully completed or `nil` and an error message otherwise.

-The key must already exist in the dictionary, otherwise it will return `nil` and `"not found"`.
+When the key is not exist in the dictionary and if `init` argument,

+1. is not specified, it will return `nil` and `"not found"`,
+1. is specified, it will create a new `key` with the new value: `value + init`.

+Like the [safe_add](#ngxshareddictsafe_add) method, it also never overrides the (least recently used) unexpired items in the store when running out of storage in the shared memory zone.
+In this case, it will immediately return `nil` and the string "no memory".

 If the original value is not a valid Lua number in the dictionary, it will return `nil` and `"not a number"`.

-The `value` argument can be any valid Lua numbers, like negative numbers or floating-point numbers.
+The `value` argument and `init` argument can be any valid Lua numbers, like negative numbers or floating-point numbers.

 This feature was first introduced in the `v0.3.1rc22` release.